gohugoio/hugo/content/en/getting-started/configuration-markup.md

 ###### renderer.unsafe

-(`bool`) If `true`, Goldmark renders raw HTML mixed within the markdown.
+(`bool`) If `true`, Goldmark renders raw HTML mixed within the Markdown.
 This is unsafe unless the content is under your control.
 Default is `false`.

 ## Asciidoc

-This is the default configuration for the AsciiDoc markdown renderer:
+This is the default configuration for the AsciiDoc Markdown renderer:

 {{< code-toggle config=markup.asciidocExt />}}